How to Visit Rome & Rome Itinerary

 Papal Garden

-Open since 2015, it is now possible to visit the Papal Gardens at Castel Gandolfo.
-It is there that the pope rest but also work when staying in its summer residence.
+Since 2015, it has been possible to visit the Papal Gardens at Castel Gandolfo.
+It is there that the pope rests but also works when staying in its summer residence.
 The garden is also the place where all the food for the Vatican is produced.

-The garden can only be visited by walking tour or golf car tour.
+The garden can only be visited on a walking tour or a golf cart tour.
 We opted for the walking tour.
 The guide was super friendly and made the tour really nice.
-The garden itself is of course stunning.
+The garden itself is, of course, stunning.

-We visited them at 15h but depending on the season it could also be only in the morning.
-In this case, you will have to switch this guide.
+We visited them at 15h, but depending on the season, it could also be only in the morning.
+In this case, you will have to switch to this guide.

 You can book your ticket there under Castel Gandolfo Residence.